Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 One of the things that started happening within about 2 weeks — it seemed like it was a couple of days, but I think it was a couple of weeks — I started getting joint pain and swelling, and that is one of the major side effects.

 During that initial beginning time while my body was adjusting, sometimes I would be freezing cold, and I always run hot.
-Just freezing cold, could not warm up.
+I was just freezing cold and could not warm up.

-I remember putting on a really warm jacket and going in my backyard on a sunny day and just laying on this lounger and how good the sun felt, just warming me up with that warm jacket.
+I remember putting on a really warm jacket and going in my backyard on a sunny day.
+I was just laying on this lounger and [enjoying] how good the sun felt, just warming me up with that warm jacket.
 I would get those chill spells a few times, and then that eventually went away.
-I would say about the first month or 2 was when my body was really adjusting to it.
+I would say about the first month or two was when my body was really adjusting to it.

-Right away, in my labs, they shoot through the roof in the beginning, but they started coming down so quickly.
-It really starts working very fast, and all those bad things started going away.
+Right away, my labs shot through the roof in the beginning, but they started coming down so quickly.
+It really started working very quickly, and all those bad things started going away.
 I had developed migraines in the months before treatment that I never had in my life.
 They went away.

 What was it like to see the treatment working?

 That was definitely the time when I said, “I didn’t know I was so sick until I started feeling better.”
 Although the side effects did kick in very quickly, everything else went away.
-Side effect kicked in.
+The side effect kicked in.
 In spite of that, I still felt better.